sdtbwretbwrtasdfv/europeanhare/README.md

 # EUROPEANHARE - HTTPS Redirector

 This is a Bash script that creates an HTTPS redirector using NGINX web server and Certbot SSL certificates.
-The redirector proxies incoming requests to a Command and Control (C2) server, only if the requests meet specific criteria defined in the script.

-## Prerequisites
+The redirector proxies incoming https requests to a Command and Control (C2) server, only if the requests meet specific criteria.

-The script is designed to be run on a Linux operating system, and assumes that you have root privileges.
-You must have the following software installed before running the script:
+Following check includeds:

-- Bash
+- Check URLs
-- NGINX
+- Check headers
-- Certbot
+- Chack headers values
-- Usage
+- Check client IP

 ## Configuration
 The script will guide you through the configuration process, which includes: